sharktacos/OpenColorIO-configs/docs/configs.md

 The above Display Transforms contain the following views:

-**ACES 1.0 SDR - (RGC)** The standard ACES RRT with added [Referrence Gamut Compression (RGC)](docs/gamut.md) **Neutral Look** is intended as a neutral starting point for lookdev work.
+- **ACES 1.0 SDR - (RGC)** The standard ACES RRT with added [Referrence Gamut Compression (RGC)](docs/gamut.md)
+- **Neutral Look** is intended as a neutral starting point for lookdev work.
-**Filmic Look** is intended for lighting shot work and has a similar filmic look to the standard ACES 1.0 RRT, with slightly reduced contrast.
+- **Filmic Look** is intended for lighting shot work and has a similar filmic look to the standard ACES 1.0 RRT, with slightly reduced contrast.
-**Show Look** is for the show specific look LUT decided on by the director for the ANM config.
+- **Show Look** is for the show specific look LUT decided on by the director for the ANM config.
 This Look is combined with the Filmic Look.
+See "Shot Looks" below for setup.
-**Un-tone-mapped** the default Nuke transform without tone mapping.
+- **Un-tone-mapped** the default Nuke transform without tone mapping.

 You can read details about the *Neutral Look* and *Filmic Look* look transoforms on the [tone mapping](tonemap.md) page.
 Additionally, both Look Transforms provide [highlight desaturation](docs/highlight.md) of blackbody color temperatures, and [reduced hue shifts](docs/chroma.md) compared to the default ACES 1.0 Output Transform.
 Finally, the new [Referrence Gamut Compression (RGC)](docs/gamut.md) is baked into all of the display tranforms (including the ACES 1.0 SDR) to address hue shifts in CG renders with ACES.
 Note that this is not the case for the VFX config below.

 Each of these above views is paired with an output display:

-**sRGB** For viewing on artist's computer monitors calibrated to sRGB Peicewise EOTF **Gamma 2.0 - Rec.709** For viewing on artist's computer monitors calibrated to pure gamma 2.2 **Apple Display P3** For viewing on the MacBookPro M1 in the wider P3 gamut used for film.
+- **sRGB** For viewing on artist's computer monitors calibrated to sRGB Peicewise EOTF
+- **Gamma 2.0** For viewing on artist's computer monitors calibrated to pure gamma 2.2
+- **Apple Display P3** For viewing on the MacBookPro M1 in the wider P3 gamut used for film.
 This also contains options for HDR display.

 The remaining view transforms are the same as the default Maya 2022 config and are used for diagnostic purposes.